Black Hole Ringdown Amplitudescopy: BH ringdown amplitudescopy

 Since the modes used in this test have all the same spheroidal-harmonic decomposition, $\ell=m=2$, the inclination $\iota$ is degenerate with the total amplitude, so the above waveform models have effectively one parameter less.

-For the results of this section, we assume nearly-symmetric binaries, so that the amplitude of putative higher modes can be neglected~\cite{Forteza:2022tgq}.
-Also, due to the lack of QNM computations and challenges in their modeling~\cite{Baibhav:2023clw,Berti:2025hly}, we neglect the addition of overtones, although a robust detection of $n=1$ was recently obtained for a similar system~\cite{LIGOScientific:2025obp}.
+For the results of this section, we assume nearly-symmetric binaries, so that the amplitude of putative odd higher modes can be neglected~\cite{Forteza:2022tgq}.
+Furthermore, we neglect the possible effect of $\ell=m=4$ modes.
+Although some evidence of the latter was identified in GW250114, they were poorly measured~\cite{LIGOScientific:2025obp}.
+Also, due to the lack of QNM computations and challenges in their modeling~\cite{Baibhav:2023clw,Berti:2025hly}, we neglect the addition of overtones, although a robust detection of $n=1$ was recently obtained for GW250114~\cite{LIGOScientific:2025obp}.

 In this first part, we perform an inference test by injecting a signal with \texttt{AmplPA} and recovering it with the same model.
 We consider the network configurations discussed above and inject a coupling length $\ell_{\rm CS/GB}=35\,{\rm km}$ which, for $M=60M_\odot$, corresponds to $\zeta\approx 0.024$.
 Although this value exceeds current upper bounds~\cite{Sanger:2024axs}, it represents a typical scale that can be constrained through BH spectroscopy in representative LVK events~\cite{Chung:2025wbg}.
 We also inject $A^R_{220,A}=0.25$, and do not sample over the $\gamma$ parameter, fixing its value to the injected ones, $\gamma=\gamma_{\rm inj}\in\{0,1,5,10\}$.
+We chose to fix $\gamma$ for two reasons.
+The first is because, ideally, for a given theory, one could have an estimate of that value in terms of the progenitor parameters from simulations, which are finally available for certain theories.
+The second is more technical: indeed, $\gamma$ is degenerate with final mass and $\alpha$, and its measurement might be difficult.
+Nonetheless, in Appendix~\ref{sec:corner_plots_ET} we relax this assumption and include $\gamma$ in the sampling parameters, obtaining similar results as those presented here.